 Common Follow-up System

-The data in NC Tower is derived from the NC Common Follow-up System (CFS), a longitudinal repository of training, education, and workforce data maintained by the Labor and Economic Analysis Division of the North Carolina Department of Commerce.
-CFS data on public university students is submitted from the University of North Carolina General Administration, while CFS data on community college students comes from the North Carolina Community College System.
+The data in NC TOWER are derived from the NC Common Follow-up System (CFS), a longitudinal repository of training, education, and workforce data maintained by the Labor and Economic Analysis Division of the North Carolina Department of Commerce.
+CFS data on public university students are submitted from the University of North Carolina General Administration, while CFS data on community college students comes from the North Carolina Community College System.
 Employment and wage information on individuals working in jobs covered by North Carolina's unemployment insurance laws is submitted to the CFS by the Division of Employment Security of the North Carolina Department of Commerce.

-NC Tower always counts the number of unique individuals in the population in question.
+NC TOWER always counts the number of unique individuals in the population in question.
 For example, if a student majors in both History and Sociology, that student will be counted once for the number of History students, once for the number of Sociology students, and once and only once for the total number of bachelor's degree students.
 This also applies for employment at the level of industrial sectors.
 If a graduate works several months at a retail clothing store before beginning employment in a local school during the first year after their graduation, that student will be counted once for employment in Retail Trade, once for employment in Educational Services, and once and only once for total employment.

-NC Tower includes data on former students who are working in "covered employment" in North Carolina.
+NC TOWER includes data on former students who are working in "covered employment" in North Carolina.
 "Covered employment" includes all individuals working for employers subject to North Carolina's unemployment insurance tax laws, as specified in Chapter 96, Article 2 of the North Carolina General Statutes.
 It is estimated that covered employment represents over 90% of North Carolina's total employment.
 However, employment that is not covered by North Carolina's unemployment insurance laws includes (but is not limited to):